 Start by confirming your voter registration with your state.
 Some states require absentee voters to register annually so you may need to re-register.
 Go to FVAP.gov to connect to your state’s voter portal to register to vote, request a ballot, and more.
-Once you confirm your registration, follow a few simple steps to vote in the 2020 U.S. elections:
+Once you confirm your registration, follow a few simple steps to vote:

 - Whether you request your ballot through your state’s portal or the FPCA, we encourage you to select the option for receiving your ballot electronically (by email, internet download, or fax) when available.
 This is currently the only way to receive your ballot in Cuba.

 - Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
 Most states allow you to confirm your ballot delivery online.

 - Return Your Completed, Signed Ballot: Some states allow you to return your completed ballot electronically and others do not.
 International mail and courier services are also available from Cuba to the United States but delivery timelines may vary.
 You may also contact the American Citizen Services Unit at ACSHavana@state.gov if you wish to submit your ballot at the Embassy.
 In either scenario, please submit your ballot with ample time in advance of the election to ensure timely delivery to your local election office in the United States.